Who Can Benefit from Natural Therapies?

 Margaret has been practicing natural medicine since 1980.
 Her career began when she received her Diploma of Clinical Hypnotherapy in 1979 (if you're a Christian, don't jump off here...keep reading!) followed by advanced studies in hypnosis and a Diploma of Natural Medicine & Nutrition.
 In 1980 she opened the doors to her own clinic based on New Age philosophies, but three years later became a Christian and decided to re-evaluate her therapeutic methods.

-She then stopped using hypnotherapy and some of the other alternative therapies, and instead continued in a more scientific manner as a practitioner of naturopathy, botanic medicine, homoeopathy, remedial massage, and a few years later as a counsellor.
+She then stopped using hypnotherapy and any dubious alternative therapies, and instead continued in a more scientific manner as a practitioner of naturopathy, botanic medicine, homoeopathy, remedial massage, and a few years later as a counsellor.
 To see all of her qualifications, click here.

 - Accredited by examination as a full member of the National Herbalists Association of Australia (NHAA) in 1981